epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ### IMDb dataset to determine movie's success

-Our question revolves around actors, their *associated* personas and how well this *association* influences the success of a film.
-To that end, we need to define a metric of "success" of a film, even if we are already provided with the `box_office` column in the cmu dataset, it only include data for the bigger blockbusters.
+We need to define a metric of "success" of a film.
+Even if we are already provided with the `box_office` column in the cmu dataset, it only includes data for the bigger blockbusters, wihch represent only 10% of the movies.
 We have therefore decided to use the imdb rating of the film as a metric defining its performance.

 We also used the `people` and `principals` collections from IMDb to enrich the `characters` collection from the CMU corpus, reducing the amount of missing information.